WilsonValer/holbertonschool-low_level_programming/structures_typedef/README.md

 ### 3. Outside of a dog, a book is a man's best friend.
 Inside of a dog it's too dark to read

-+Define a new type dog_t as a new name for the type struct dog.
++ Define a new type dog_t as a new name for the type struct dog.

 ### 4. A door is what a dog is perpetually on the wrong side of